 The LEND Program for the State of Illinois

-The LEND Program provides long-term, graduate level interdisciplinary training designed to improve the health and wellbeing of individuals with disabilities.
+The Leadership Education in Neurodevelopmental and related Disabilities (LEND) Program provides long-term, graduate level interdisciplinary training designed to improve the health and wellbeing of individuals with disabilities.
 This goal is accomplished by preparing trainees from diverse professional disciplines to assume leadership roles in their respective fields, and by ensuring high levels of interdisciplinary clinical competence.
 LEND focuses training on the policy, advocacy, research and clinical skills necessary to affect positive change on all levels, from the individual to systems.

 There are currently 52 LENDs in 44 states.
 Collectively, they form a national network that shares information and resources to maximize their impact.
 They work together to address national issues of importance to children with special health care needs and their families, exchange best practices and develop shared products.
 They also come together to address regionally specific issues and concerns.